GregW55/Deep-Q-Network-BlackJack/README.md

 # Blackjack Deep Q-Learning (DQN) Agent

-Introduction
+# Introduction:

-This project implements a Deep Q-Learning (DQN) agent to play the game of Blackjack.
+# This project implements a Deep Q-Learning (DQN) agent to play the game of Blackjack.
 The DQN algorithm is a reinforcement learning approach that uses a neural network to approximate the Q-value function.
 The agent is trained to make decisions in the game (Hit or Stay) based on the current state of the game.

-Requirements
+# Requirements:

 Python 3.6+

 PyTorch

 NumPy

 Matplotlib

 Seaborn

 torch.cuda.amp

 collections

 Blackjack Game (custom module)

-Installation
+# Installation:

 Clone the repository:

 bash

 git clone https://github.com/your-repo/blackjack-dqn.git

 cd blackjack-dqn

+Install the required Python packages:

+bash

-Install the required Python packages: bash pip install torch numpy matplotlib seaborn
+pip install torch numpy matplotlib seaborn

-Usage
+# Usage:

-Run the main script to start training the DQN agent: bash python DQN.py
+Run the main script to start training the DQN agent:

+bash

+python DQN.py

-The script will save the trained model periodically and plot activations and evaluation metrics after the training process.
+# The script will save the trained model periodically and plot activations and evaluation metrics after the training process.

-Code Structure
+# Code Structure

 BlackJackGame: Custom module that handles the Blackjack game logic.

 BlackJackDQN: Defines the neural network architecture for the DQN agent.

 DQNAgent: Handles the DQN algorithm, including training and action selection.

 BlackJackTrainer: Manages the training process and rewards.

 main: Entry point for training and evaluating the agent.

 visualize: Contains functions for visualizing the agent's policy and state values.

-Training
+# Training

 The training process involves the following steps:

-Initialize the Environment and Agent: game = BlackJackGame() trainer = BlackJackTrainer()
+Initialize the Environment and Agent:

+game = BlackJackGame()

+trainer = BlackJackTrainer()

 Train the Agent:

 The train method in BlackJackTrainer runs episodes of the game, where the agent interacts with the environment, collects experiences, and updates the Q-network.

 for e in range(1, episodes):